PrestaShopCorp/partner-devtools.prestashop.com/docs/2-saas-app/README.md

 export default {
   components: {
     // ...
-    PsInvoice: InvoiceListComponent.driver('vue', Vue),
+    PsInvoiceList: InvoiceListComponent.driver('vue', Vue),
     // ...
   },
   // ...
 ```

-Use PsInvoice in the template
+Use `PsInvoiceList` in the template

 The `filterType` accepts one of these values: `subscription` or `customer` by which i is used to filter the invoices